rafszul/angular2-d3-webpack-demo/README.md

 angular2 rules regarding modular architecture are followed

-the repo is ready for tests with mocha and jasmine 'webpack test'
+the repo is ready for tests with karma and jasmine 'webpack test'

 >warning: make sure you're using the latest version of node.js and npm